 - Non-Compaction: a heart muscle condition affecting the left ventricular muscle wall causing it to be non-compact and consisting of a meshwork of muscle bands called trabeculations.

-- Arrhythmogenic Right Ventricular Dysplasia / Cardiomyopathy (ARVD/ARVC): a genetic condition that causes the replacement of the right ventricle cardiac muscle with fibrous, fatty issue.
+- Arrhythmogenic Right Ventricular Dysplasia / Cardiomyopathy (ARVD/ARVC): a genetic condition that causes the replacement of the right ventricle cardiac muscle with fibrous, fatty tissue.
 Resulting arrhythmias can produce palpitations or loss of consciousness.

 Contrary to tachycardia, bradycardia is a slow or irregular heart rhythm typically fewer than 60 beats per minute.
 The slowed heart rate causes a decrease of blood flow to the body and may cause dizziness, lack of energy, shortness of breath or fainting during periods of normal activity or exercise.
 Intracardiac Electroanatomical Mapping can be used to diagnose problem areas in the heart, and devices such as pacemakers can be used for treatment.